raeytype/exodus-abyssinica/README.md

 [Neville Garrick](https://en.wikipedia.org/wiki/Neville_Garrick)
 was the artist behind many of Bob Marley's album covers and was the creative mind behind the Exodus cover design.
-We hope this font will help continue to carry his memory onward.
+We hope this font will contribute to carrying his memory onward.

 ## Design Principles